Ge0rges/Synaction/README.md

 3. Then use `- atExactTime:(uint64_t)val runBlock:(dispatch_block_t _Nonnull)block` to perform `block` at `val` nano time. `val` should be a value in nanoseconds.
 4. To accurately calculate this value you can get the current mach time in nano seconds with `- currentNetworkTime`.

+##Documentation
+Documentation for the various functions will (hopefully) eventually be written.
+Meanwhile, the function names are pretty self explanatory, otherwise post an issue.
+If you'd like to contribute to the docs just submit a pull request.

 # Credits
 Both the connectivity manager, and the core components of the mach time calculations were found online.
 [Connectvity Manager](http://stackoverflow.com/a/20907425/2210825 "Stackoverflow Answer")